decentldotland/ANS/README.md

 Label scarcity is determined by its length, the lower length it has, the more scarce it is.
 No renewal fees.

-## Current implemented minting models:
-This section discusses the possible option to be adopted for the label minting process
--  Model Alpha: minting using $DLT

-## Labels marketplace

-Labels may be a new asset with new standars not compatible with PSTs or atomic NFTs standards, thus, that requires building a marketplace dedicted for ANS labels.

-### characteristics
-- main currency: `$DLT`
-- create an economical experience and new opportunities
-- incentives for `$DLT` holders through marketplace earned fees

 ## Label Asset Type
 ANS labels are digital properties fully owned and managed by the `user` (aka label's owner post-minting).
 ANS spec introduces a new asset / tokenized mechanism to the Arweave ecosystem that applies the profit sharing concept introduced in [PSCs](https://coinmarketcap.com/alexandria/article/profit-sharing-communities-a-deep-dive-by-arweave) and [PSTs](https://arweave.medium.com/profit-sharing-tokens-a-new-incentivization-mechanism-for-an-open-web-1f2532411d6e).